thegetty/quire-docs/content/docs-v1/citation-bibliographies.md

 ```

 {{< q-class "box tip" >}}
-- If entries as missing from your page-level bibliography or you see output in your command-line shell referencing missing entries, then there is most likely an incorrect or absent `{% cite %}` shortcode.
+- If entries are missing from your page-level bibliography or you see output in your command-line shell referencing missing entries, then there is most likely an incorrect or absent `{% cite %}` shortcode.
 The `id` used in the `{% cite %}` shortcode must exactly match the `id` in the `references.yaml` file for it to work.
 {{< /q-class >}}

-If you want to suppress the page level bibliography but keep the in-text citations, go into the `content/_data/config.yaml` and change the value to `false`.
+If you want to suppress the page-level bibliography but keep the in-text citations, go into the `content/_data/config.yaml` and change the value to `false`.

 ```yaml
   bibliography: